Greeley Mall: Other smaller tenants

 Some of the early notable stores in the Greeley Mall were Barbary Cheese, Balanced Diet, Carousel, Zezo's Magic Castle, Foxxmore, Stuarts, Frankies, Qualitat Unlimited, Martin's Shoes, Kenney's Shoes and Natural Music, and organ store.
 There was also a Regency Hallmark store that had two mall openings with a bridge that was a shortcut between two mall sections, a store selling pewter goods and a candle store called Candle Junction and a Record Bar store.
 In the hallway toward the east in the J.M.
 McDonald's store wing was a pinball arcade named Land of Odds.

 The mall did not have a food court at the time it was built, but there was a cantina named Godinez that had an outside entrance that faced the north, Dairy Queen, and an Arby's that had a back door exit that was on the south side.
 There was a Karmelkorn store in the center of the mall that was the longest standing tenant and an Orange Julius with a Devil themed decor.
 Interestingly enough, Frankies toys/novelties that was on the west of the end of the mall was the largest tenant for many years.
 Breslers 33 flavors was an ice cream store in a kiosk in the mall that disappeared after the 1986 remodel.

-Today there is exactly one anchor left - Cinemark which was built in 2003-04 as part of the 2004 expansion and replaced the Montgomery Ward building.
+Today there are two anchor stores - Cinemark which was built in 2003-04 as part of the 2004 expansion and replaced the Montgomery Ward building. and Habitat for Humanity's ReStore which has taken the space that JCPenney once stood at.
 Spirit Halloween also has been switching between both the former Team Tom Gym/Dillard's Space (2020) and the AtHome/Dillard's space (2021).